saricden/saricden.com/_posts/blog/2015-03-26-the-golden-rule-of-css-scalability.md

 I think the trick is to:

-<strong>Keep everything as generic/reusable as possible.
+<strong>Style majority first.
 Only be specific when you need to be.</strong>

-This may seem obvious.
-If one keeps their styling as simple as possible, and only gets specific when they need to they'll end up with readable and efficient code.

 Admittedly, this can be difficult to maintain in practise.
 It's very easy to think only of the end result, and not factor in potential (perhaps inevitable) changes, and scope additions.

 A couple of things to establish before building anything: figure out consistent fonts for headings, navigation elements, text, and so on.
-And identify common layout patterns, and stick to them.
+Identify common layout patterns, and stick to them.

+Once you've located the common design patterns that are consistent throughout (hopefully) several areas, build those first.
+Then if the homepage has a big header image, or there's a page with some special layout, write specific selectors for those edge cases.

 If you're working with a designer, the best thing you can do is talk this stuff out.
 If you're designing and developing, make sure you think of the re-usability of your components / styles.
 Try to think of potential future updates.
 Try not to deviate drastically from the base styles.

 I think the reasoning here is pretty sound, but I'm not much of a designer, so feel free to tell me off if I'm skipping over all kinds of important design concepts.

-Have a good morning/day/evening!
+Good day!